flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 - [MSFS SDK Documentation: SimConnect Data Definition](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/API_Reference/Events_And_Data/SimConnect_AddToClientDataDefinition.htm)

 #### ClientDataAreaVariable (Custom Data Area)
-THe MSFS SDK also allows to define custom SimObjects using memory mapped data between clients to send and receive arbitrary data to and from the sim.
+The MSFS SDK also allows to define custom SimObjects using memory mapped data between clients to send and receive arbitrary data to and from the sim.

 It requires a local data struct as a template type which is used to hold the data.